-Although the amount of cyanide in one or two cherries probably isn’t enough to do serious damage, there is no need to risk poisoning when there are plenty of alternatives to cherries that can provide the same health benefits your dog might get from them.
+Although the amount of cyanide in one or two cherries probably isn’t enough to do serious damage, there’s no need to risk poisoning when there are plenty of alternatives to cherries that can provide the same health benefits your dog might get from them.

 Cherry pits are also a problem for dogs, as they can cause intestinal obstruction.
-This is the most common problem dogs have when eating cherries, and it is a serious issue that can lead to some nasty complications.
+This is the most common problem dogs have when eating cherries, and it’s a serious issue that can lead to some nasty complications.

 What About Maraschino Cherries, Cherries Without Pits, Or Cherry Flavored Foods?

 The main problem is that maraschino cherries are loaded with sugar, which is not good for dogs.
 To much sugar can cause diabetes or obesity in the long term and gastrointestinal issues in the short term.

 That said, there are plenty of other fruits and foods available that do not come with the risks associated with cherries, nor do they require you to go through the hassle of removing the pits.
 Apples served without the core or seeds, for example, also have fiber and vitamins.
 Blueberries contain plenty of antioxidants.

-It’s best to stick to real foods that have ingredients that you are familiar with and are known to be safe for canines.
-You can ask a nutritionist or your veterinarian for further advice on which foods are safe and healthy for your dog.
+It’s best to stick to real foods that have ingredients that you’re familiar with and are known to be safe for canines.
+You can ask a nutritionist or your vet for further advice on which foods are safe and healthy for your dog.

-One or two cherries shouldn’t cause much damage, but you should still keep an eye out for signs of cyanide poisoning in your dog.
+One or two cherries shouldn’t cause much damage.
+However, you should still keep an eye out for signs of cyanide poisoning in your dog.
 The risk for poisoning is higher the more cherries your dog eats.